-With a whopping 16GB of video memory (VRAM) and a high boost clock of 1,800MHz, the Radeon VII is an extremely powerful graphics card indeed – albeit with a few early teething problems with DirectX 12 incompatibilities.
+With a whopping 16GB of video memory (VRAM) and a high boost clock of 1,800MHz, the AMD Radeon VII is an extremely powerful graphics card indeed – despite a few early teething problems with DirectX 12 incompatibilities.

 Pricing and availability

-From what we can tell, the Radeon VII has been readily available around the world since its release day, but we’ll be sure to update this bit if anything changes.
+From what we can tell, the Radeon VII has been readily available around the world since its release, but we’ll be sure to update this bit if anything changes.

 Specifications and features

-The Radeon VII will be the first graphics card to be built on AMD’s – or anyone’s, really – 7nm architecture.
+The Radeon VII was the first graphics card to be built on AMD’s – or anyone’s, really – 7nm architecture.
 Comparatively, the Nvidia’s Turing architecture just managed to hit 12nm.
-According to AMD, its new 7nm process allows this GPU to increase performance by 25% overall over last year’s model without having to draw any more power.
+According to AMD, its new 7nm process allows this GPU to increase performance by 25% overall over last year’s model without requiring any more power.

 This GPU also touts twice as much video memory as the previous model with a whopping 16GB of HBM2 VRAM.
 The only other graphics card to feature more video memory than that is the $2,499 (£2,399, AU$3,999) Nvidia Titan RTX.